Ooelhana/GroceryListApp/README.md

 As mentioned earlier, in order to properly implement scalability an account system would need to be implemented first to allow multiple users to store their list in the same database.

-Then we would be able to scale the application using a distributed architecture.
+Then, we would be able to scale the application using a distributed architecture.
 Since the frontend is just serving static files, these servers could easily be scaled to meet demand by using a load balancer and increasing the number of servers that are serving the files.
-Alternatively and more simply, we could use a serverless file hosting service using a cloud service that will automatically scale as needed such as AWS S3.
+Alternatively and more simply, we could use a serverless file hosting service from a cloud provider that will automatically scale as needed such as AWS S3.

 Since the backend server is using a RESTful architecture, it is also very easy to scale.
 One of the principles of REST is that a REST API should be stateless.
 This means that no state is stored on the server side and the response received from any backend server hosting the application should be identical for the same request.
 So the backend could easily be scaled using a load balancer and adding additional web servers.

 Finally the database can be scaled by implementing database sharding.
-This database should be fairly easy to partition effectively because users would only be able to access the grocery items that are associated with their account.
+This database should be fairly easy to partition effectively because users should only be able to access the grocery items that are associated with their account.
 So we could increase the number of databases and shard based on a hash of the account IDs.

 **User Interface**